 In the last two kitchen remodeling projects we did, we were able to work within the existing space, but got a whole lot more kitchen than was there.
 The third one required moving a wall to borrow space from an adjacent oversized room and close up a pass through.

 Let me share with you these examples, so that you can see the possibility of extending your kitchen within the existing area that you currently have.

 This small family room adjacent the kitchen became part of the kitchen dining area.
-The fireplace that was from the old family room provided a heart room feel.
+The fireplace that was from the old family room provided a hearth room feel.
 A built in pantry was added that offered a block for the view going into the mudroom.
-And the original bookshelves added to storage inside the pantry.
+And the original bookshelves added to extra storage inside the pantry.

-Where to splurge and save
+Where to splurge and where to save

 When you are a DIYer with skills, you can save a lot on labor.
 Focus on what you CAN do, and hire out what is important that you can’t.